 I assume the title is as joint tenants.
 Until your mother dies you both own the home.
 The fact she temporarily is not living there does not mean you own the home.
 Assuming your title is as joint tenants, when your mother passes you record her death certificate and at that point the sole title to...Read more »

 You need to consult with a real estate attorney to discuss the details of your goals in order to figure out the best way to structure it legally.
-Do not try to do this yourself using a form contract because there are many different possibilities and you don't want to end up doing it in a way that...Read more »
+Do not try to do this yourself using a form contract because there are many different possibilities and you don't want to end up doing it in a way...Read more »

 My mother passed away intestate in Jan 2014.
 Recently, I was appointed PR of the estate.
 In addtion to myself, my sister and brother are the only legal heirs.
 The estate's only asset is the family home which is a multi-family, 3 decker, located in MA.
-Currently, my sister resides in the 1st floor...
+Currently, my sister resides in the 1st...
 Read more »

 This presents a complicated issue.
 I would go to court and ask for permission to charge and collect rent as well as sell the property, not so much as to get permission but to save you from a contest over your actions by your sister in the future.
 I would contact an attorney immediately for help....Read more »